CliffLolo/Self_Driving_Car/README.md

 # Self Driving Car

-This project is about to build a self-driving car from scratch, on a 2D map, using the powerful Deep Q-Learning model.
+This project is about how to build a self-driving car from scratch, on a 2D map, using the powerful Deep Q-Learning model.

 ## Feedback